LMSE/Kinetic_Interactions/README.md

 __Please follow these steps to install all required packages on your device.__

 * create a conda environment
-> create a new conda env
-* creat env
 > conda create -n my_new_env python
+* check if the env is created
+> conda env list
 * activate env
 > conda activate my_new_env
 * add conda forge to channels: